Sweet, Sweet Blues: Synopsis

 Directed by Vincent McEveety (Firecreek) and written by William James Royce, the episode guest stars musician Bobby Short as bluesman Chester "Ches" Collins and actor James Best as Nathan Bedford.
-The story revolves around the forty-plus-year-old, unsolved racially motivated murder of Sergeant Willson Sweet's grandfather, Louis Sweet, a story loosely based on the 1963 murder of Mississippi civil rights activist Medgar Evers.
+The story revolves around the forty-plus-year-old, unsolved racially motivated 1948 murder of Sergeant Willson Sweet's grandfather, Louis Sweet, a story loosely based on the 1963 murder of Mississippi civil rights activist Medgar Evers.
+There was a brief mention of the Sweet story in a Season Three Heat episode, "An Angry Woman".

 Although the crime went unsolved and the elder Sweet's body was never found, there was a witness, a young black man named Ches Collins.
 Ches is determined to see that justice is done, even if it has been delayed all these years.

-On several occasions he notices young Sweet (Geoffrey Thorne) come into the night club where he plays to hear him sing "The Bad Sweet Blues", a song he wrote about the incident.
-The tune supposedly tells the story of what happened to Sweet's grandfather, and mentions the names of people who were responsible for the crime they committed and were now either dead, or close to it.
+On several occasions he notices young Sergeant Sweet (Geoffrey Thorne) come into the night club where he plays to hear him sing "The Bad Sweet Blues", a song he wrote about the incident.
+The tune tells the story of what happened to Sweet's grandfather, a man who demanded respect and was not afraid to stand up to white people.
+He won a Packard automobile, which was a luxury vehicle not everyone could afford, in a New Orleans card game, and drove back home to Sparta, Mississippi to show it off around town.
+Newspapers said supposedly three black men followed him in the woods and killed him and stole the car, but that wasn't the truth.
+The song mentions the names of people who were responsible for the crime they committed and were now either dead, or close to it.
 The song, written by series star Carroll O'Connor and performed by Bobby Short, begins Sweet's heroic quest to see that justice is served before the aging murderer of his grandfather is allowed to pass away, taking his secret with him.